The-Epic/docs/docs/simplechatgames/commands.md

 The reward sub-command (`/cg reward`) allows you to configure various types of rewards for your players.
 After executing any of the following commands, kindly remember to [reload](#reload) the plugin to apply the changes.

+{: .note}
+Should any of the following commands tell you that the item was added but the reward is disabled, follow the next guide

 ### Setting Item Rewards

+**Quick Use**
+Hold the item you want and run `/cg reward set item`

+**Extended Guide**

 To add an item reward, please follow this guide: